 The HPF switches are kind of pointless for me I think.
 I could do without them but feel compelled to use them since they are there and since Johnny Marr thought they would be such a great idea.
 I turned them off and unscrewed them from the control plate and tucked them in under the control plate so now I don´t have to see them or think about them.
+I put a little silver tape over the holes.
 I would like to buy a blank control plate if I can find one.

 I have found that the tuning is pretty string-sensitive.
 I have tried different gauges from 9s to 12s and I think it really prefers 10s because otherwise it was hard to get the lower strings in tune up and down the neck.

 The frets are wearing pretty quickly I think, but they are excellent.
 Perfect size.